It is not uncommon for women to suffer from frequent urinary tract infection(UTI ) during their recovery from hysterectomy surgery.

 Vaginal estrogen cream

 Findings of a new study from the Swedish Karolinska Institutet show that topical treatment with estrogen helps to restore the inner lining of the bladder so women are better able to fight off new bacterial infections.

 The inner lining of the bladder is covered with protective epithelial cells.
-Low estrogen levels may cause the epithelium of the bladder to become fragile and less resistant, this way giving invading bacteria a chance to reach underlying tissues and cause infections.
+Low estrogen levels after hysterectomy may cause the epithelium of the bladder to become fragile and less resistant, this way giving invading bacteria a chance to reach underlying tissues and cause infections.